ibleaman/JPPC/concerts.md

 129 West 67th Street
 New York, New York**

-2024 marks 100 years since the infamous Immigration Act of 1924 (The Johnson-Reed Act), which severely limited the number of immigrants that could seek freedom in America, which then made it well-nigh impossible for Jews trying to escape the Holocaust to do so.
-Come hear the Yiddish Philharmonic Chorus, the acclaimed, intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish songs on the theme of immigration.
+Come hear the Yiddish Philharmonic Chorus, the acclaimed, intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish songs on the theme of Jewish immigration.

+2024 marks a century since the infamous Immigration Act of 1924 (The Johnson-Reed Act), which severely limited the number of immigrants allowed into America.
+This restriction prevented many Jews from escaping the Holocaust.

-This concert will feature brand-new choral arrangements and familiar songs you'll hear in a completely different way, as well as some total surprises for everyone.
+Our concert will feature brand-new choral arrangements and familiar songs you'll hear in a completely different way, as well as some total surprises for everyone.
 Even if you don't know a word of Yiddish, the song intros and English supertitles will keep you fully engaged and in the spirit.

-The concert will conclude with a new Yiddish choral adaptation of Beethoven’s “Ode to Joy” from his Ninth Symphony, to mark the 200th anniversary of the premiere of that work in 1824.
+The concert will conclude with a new Yiddish choral adaptation of “Ode to Joy” from Beethoven’s Ninth Symphony, marking the 200th anniversary of the premiere of that work in 1824.

 **PROGRAM**
 *Amerike ~ Belts, mayn shteytele Belts ~ A Brivele der mamen*